Mechanization

-Mechanization is the process of changing from working largely or exclusively by hand or with animals to doing that work with machinery.
-In an early engineering text a machine is defined as follows:
+Mechanization (or mechanisation) is the process of changing from working largely or exclusively by hand or with animals to doing that work with machinery.
+In an early engineering text, a machine is defined as follows:

-In some fields, mechanization includes the use of hand tools.
+In every fields, mechanization includes the use of hand tools.
 In modern usage, such as in engineering or economics, mechanization implies machinery more complex than hand tools and would not include simple devices such as an ungeared horse or donkey mill.
 Devices that cause speed changes or changes to or from reciprocating to rotary motion, using means such as gears, pulleys or sheaves and belts, shafts, cams and cranks, usually are considered machines.
 After electrification, when most small machinery was no longer hand powered, mechanization was synonymous with motorized machines.
 Extension of mechanization of the production process is termed as automation and it is controlled by a closed loop system in which feedback is provided by the sensors.
 In an automated machine the work of different mechanisms is performed automatically.